 How do I register for the course?

-Go to the “application forms” section.
+Go to the “application form” tab located at the top of this page.
 Within this area you will find the application form along

 with a waiver/release form.
 Follow the instructions on the application form page.